Tony Elliott, the founder of Time Out, has died in London aged 73 after a long battle with cancer.

-Time Out gradually shed the politics and grew to become London’s leading lifestyle and listings magazine, then expanded into New York and other locations in the 1990s, as well as publishing best-selling city guides around the world.
-In the 1970s, Condé Nast was reported to have offered some £100m to acquire it.
+Time Out gradually shed the politics and grew to become London’s leading lifestyle and listings magazine, then expanded into New York and other cities in the 1990s, as well as publishing best-selling city guides around the world.
+In the 1970s, Condé Nast was reported to have offered £100m to acquire it.
 Although the offer was never quite that high, Elliott came to regard the US owned glossy publisher as the perfect partner, the one that got away.
-There was no shortage of lesser suitors.
+There was no shortage of lesser suitors with which he flirted.

 But the history of Time Out has been punctuated by financial pressure.
-Somehow, it has always had many more plans than cash.
+It has always had many more plans than cash.

 But there have been times when it seemed so different.
 In 1995, he took his entire London staff of 140 to celebrate the launch of Time Out’s New York edition.
 He was expansive: “We’ve never had the money to do this until now.
 In the Eighties, we underwent a lot of expansion, and it’s only in the past four years that we’ve had the right financial people and the right staff to give us the strength to take on something as big as this.”